-- 10.10 Amended and Restated Lease, effective as of August 1, 1999, between ISE 555 Broadway, LLC, landlord, and Scholastic Inc., tenant, for the building known as 555 Broadway, NY, NY (incorporated by reference to the Corporation's Annual Report on Form 10-K as filed with the SEC on August 23, 1999). - Amended and Restated Sublease, effective as of October 9, 1996, between Kalodop Corp., as sublandlord, and Scholastic Inc., as subtenant, for the premises known as 557 Broadway, NY, NY (incorporated by reference to the Corporation's Annual Report on Form 10-K as filed with the SEC on August 23, 1999). - 21 Subsidiaries of the Corporation. - 23 Consent of Independent Auditors. - 31.1 Certification of the Chief Executive Officer of the Corporation filed pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of the Chief Financial Officer of the Corporation filed pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - Certifications of the Chief Executive Officer and the Chief Financial Officer of the Corporation furnished pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - (b) Reports on Form 8-K.

-A Current Report on Form 8-K was filed with the SEC on April 3, 2003 reporting under Item 5 (Other Events) a press release announcing the sale of the 5% Notes.

-A Current Report on Form 8-K was filed with the SEC on May 28, 2003 reporting under Item 5 (Other Events) a press release announcing a workforce reduction.

-A Current Report on Form 8-K was filed with the SEC on July 11, 2003 reporting under Item 12 (Results of Operations and Financial Condition) a press release regarding estimates of results of operations for the Corporation's quarter and fiscal year ended May 31, 2003.

-A Current Report on Form 8-K was filed with the SEC on July 15, 2003 reporting under Item 12 (Results of Operations and Financial Condition) a press release regarding results of operations for the Corporation's quarter and fiscal year ended May 31, 2003.

-\ Such long-term debt does not individually amount to more than 10% of the total assets of the Corporation and its subsidiaries on a consolidated basis.
-Accordingly, pursuant to Item 601(b)(4)(iii) of Regulation S-K, such instrument is not filed herewith.
+- 10.10 Amended and Restated Lease, effective as of August 1, 1999, between ISE 555 Broadway, LLC, landlord, and Scholastic Inc., tenant, for the building known as 555 Broad (incorporated by reference to the Corporation's Annual Report on Form 10-K as filed with the SEC on August 23, 1999). - 10.11 Amended and Restated Sublease, effective as of October 9, 1996, between Kalodop Corp., as sublandlord, and Scholastic Inc., as subtenant, for the premises known as 557

+NY (incorporated by reference to the Corporation's Annual Report on Form 10-K as filed with the SEC on August 23, 1999).

+- 21 Subsidiaries of the Corporation. - 23 Consent of Independent Auditors. - 31.1 Certification of the Chief Executive Officer of the Corporation filed pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of the Chief Financial Officer of the Corporation filed pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32 Certifications of the Chief Executive Officer and the Chief Financial Officer of the Corporation furnished pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - (b) Reports on Form 8-K. - A Current Report on Form 8-K was filed with the SEC on April 3, 2003 reporting under Item 5 (Other Events) a press release announcing the sale of the 5% Notes. - A Current Report on Form 8-K was filed with the SEC on May 28, 2003 reporting under Item 5 (Other Events) a press release announcing a workforce reduction. - A Current Report on Form 8-K was filed with the SEC on July 11, 2003 reporting under Item 12 (Results of Operations and Financial Condition) a press release regarding results of operations for the Corporation's quarter and fiscal year ended May 31, 2003. - A Current Report on Form 8-K was filed with the SEC on July 15, 2003 reporting under Item 12 (Results of Operations and Financial Condition) a press release regarding operations for the Corporation's quarter and fiscal year ended May 31, 2003. - Such long-term debt does not individually amount to more than 10% of the total assets of the Corporation and its subsidiaries on a consolidated basis.
+Accordingly, pursuant to Item 601(b)(4)(iii) of Regulation S-K, such instrument is not filed berewith.
+The Corporation hereby agrees to furnish a copy of any such instrument to the SEC upon request. - instrument is not filed herewith.
 The Corporation hereby agrees to furnish a copy of any such instrument to the SEC upon request.

-\\ The referenced exhibit is a management contract or compensation plan or arrangement described in Item 601(b) (10) (iii) of Regulation S-K.
+The referenced exhibit is a management contract or compensation plan or arrangement described in Item 601(b) (10) (iii) of Regulation S-K.